HTTP response codes in Application Gateway

 For information about scenarios where 502 errors occur, and how to troubleshoot them, see Troubleshoot Bad Gateway errors.

 504 – Gateway timeout

-HTTP 504 errors are presented if a request is sent to application gateways using v2 sku, and the backend response time exceeds the time-out value configured in the Backend Setting.
+Azure application Gateway V2 SKU sent HTTP 504 errors if the backend response time exceeds the time-out value that is configured in the Backend Setting.

 If the information in this article doesn't help to resolve the issue, submit a support ticket.